Jérôme Guisset: Playing career

 He started his career with AS Saint Estève, then as a 16-year-old with the Canberra Raiders in the National Rugby League, where he played five times for the first grade, before bulking up and moving up to the front row.
-He was part of the 1997 and 1998 French senior championship winning St Estève sides.
+He was part of the 1997 and 1998 French senior championship-winning St Estève sides.

 In 1999 Guisset played a season with Australian National Rugby League club, the Canberra Raiders.

-He spent six seasons with Warrington, making 124 appearances, but he left at the end of 2004 when he was not offered a new deal.
-He spent some time in 2005 playing rugby union for CA Brive, and toured with the France Sevens squad in New Zealand and the United States.
+From 2000, Guisset spent four seasons with Warrington, making 124 appearances, but he left at the end of 2004 when he was not offered a new deal.
+He spent some time in 2005 playing rugby union for CA Brive, and toured with the France rugby sevens squad in New Zealand and the United States.

-At the start of the 2005 season, Wigan were suffering from a crisis after a career-ending injury to newly signed Luke Davico.
-Chairman Maurice Lindsay moved to fill the gap by bringing Guisset to Wigan on a two-year contract.
+At the start of the 2005 season, Guisset signed for Wigan after a career-ending injury to newly-signed Luke Davico.
 Jerome made 25 appearances for Wigan in 2005 and was one of the most consistent performers in an injury-ravaged season.

-Midway through 2005, Guisset had agreed a deal with new Super League outfit Catalans Dragons and, in September, the club confirmed that he would be released from the second year of his contract.
+Midway through 2005, Guisset agreed a deal to join Catalans Dragons for their debut season in 2006 and, in September, Wigan confirmed that he would be released from the second year of his contract.
+In May 2008, he signed a two-year contract extension with the Dragons, and retired at the end of the 2010 season.

-He has been named in the France training squad for the 2008 Rugby League World Cup.
+International

-He had been named in the France squad for the 2008 Rugby League World Cup.
+Guisset debuted for France in a draw with Ireland national rugby league team, and played in every game of the 2000 Rugby League World Cup, which France jointly hosted..
+In 2008, he was selected in the pre-tournament training squad for the 2008 World Cup, before being selected for the final France squad.